danilocgsilva/service_explorer/README.md

 * LICENCE: Obvious, the LICENCE of the project.
 * web_application: The web application intended to be installed in a serve to store endpoints informations.
-* local_checker: A script to run in the local development machine ti keep track to which the local development machine is connected to.
+* local_checker: A script to run in the machine where application is installed to keep track to which the local development machine is connected to.
+It can serve both to be installed in the development machine or in the server machine.